Lesson 11 - Present Perfect Tense

 I have seen the ocean, but I can't remember when.

 Never use the present perfect tense with with words such as today, yesterday, days of the week, or other words that indicate a specific time.
+For a single action that happened at a specific time in the past, the simple past tense needs to be used.
 For example:

 I saw the ocean yesterday.